CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 5. Click **Open Cards** to add the selected cards, or **Cancel** to return to your workbench without adding any cards.

 The cards are placed at the end of the set of cards currently on the workbench.
 You might need to scroll down to see them.
-By default, the medium size of the card is added to your workbench for all except the Validation and Trace cards.
-These are added in the large size by default.
-You can rearrange the cards as described in {{<link url="#reposition-a-card-on-your-workbench" text="Reposition a Card on Your Workbench">}}.
+You can drag and drop the cards on the workbench to rearrange them.

 ### Add Switch Cards to Your Workbench